In search of the truth about Diana Nyad

 The Tavis Smiley Show, 31 Dec 2013

 *Given the poor documentation, it’s difficult to pin down just what happened and when.
 Neither observer logged a word between 10:45 p.m., around the time the storm began, and 1:37 a.m.
 Nyad says the storm lasted 80 minutes (at 16:55 in transcript here) or 90 minutes (Find a Way, p.
 262).
 McVeigh says the storm began at 10:45 and lasted “a couple of hours.”
 Crew member Candace Hogan says it began at 11, at which time operations chief John Berry declares that “Diana is still swimming strong.”
 But if the storm began at 11, Berry can’t see her.
 At the press conference, Nyad says the storm began at midnight.

 For the purposes of this document, I use a 10:45 p.m. start and a one hour, 20 minute duration.
 But using different numbers doesn’t change the conclusion: Nyad had help.

 When the storm ends, Nyad ostensibly stops treading water and begins swimming.
-We should see her speed increase, but it remains the same until dropping precipitously an hour later.
-She speeds up for another hour, then slows to about 1¼ mph, and continues at that rate for the rest of the crossing.
+So, we should see her speed increase, but it remains the same until dropping precipitously an hour later.
+She speeds up for another hour, then slows to about 1¼ mph.
+She continues at that rate for the rest of the crossing.